 The Good Shepherd Catholic Primary School recognises our statutory responsibility to safeguard and promote the welfare of all pupils.
-We will endeavor to provide a safe and welcoming environment where children are respected and valued.
-We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+We will endeavour to provide a safe and welcoming environment where children are respected and valued.
+We will be alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection and justice.